StanfordSpezi/SpeziFHIR/README.md

 }
 ```

-Use the `FHIRStore` to manage FHIR resources in your application:
+Use the `FHIRStore` to manage FHIR resources in your application as well as adding and removing `FHIRResource`s in the `FHIRStore`.

 ```swift
 import SpeziFHIR
 import SwiftUI

 struct ExampleView: View {
     @Environment(FHIRStore.self) private var fhirStore

     var body: some View {
         List {
             Section("Observations") {